chaosprint/glicol/README.md

 Apparently, such a protocol can be helpful for apps like a drum machine.

-> Note that you should enable `cross-origin-isolation` for your server.
+> Note that you should enable `cross-origin-isolation` on your server.

 See [js](https://github.com/chaosprint/glicol/blob/main/js) folder for details.